treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/logging.md

 ## Changing the Logging Level

-You can set the log output level using the following parameter in logger.ini.
+You can set the log output level using the following parameter in *logger.ini*:

 ```ini
 # Outputs the logs of equal or higher priority than this.